starling021/ehtools/README.md

 Congratulations, you have successfully changed ehtools login and password!

-    INFO: In no case do not forget this password, it will not be restored and you will need to reinstall ehtools!
+    In no case do not forget this password, it will not be restored and you will need to reinstall ehtools!

 ## Changing ehtools root password